 - Look after your garden wildlife this winter.
 Remember, winter is coming and garden songbirds need to build up fat reserves to help them survive the colder winter months.
 November is the ideal time to start feeding wild birds in your garden with high protein peanuts and high protein sunflower seeds.

 - Plant the beautiful Amaryllis free flowering bulb now for a stunning show of colour for Christmas.
 Simply pot up the large bulb with Horkans compost and place in a bright window sill indoors to grow.
 It will begin to flower over the next eight weeks.

 - Plant a tree for a special occasion.
 What better way to mark a family celebration, graduation or special occasion than to plant a garden tree that will be remembered for years to come.
-The November plant of the month is the West Himalayan Birch which is an ideal, medium sized garden tree to mark any special occasion.
+The November plant of the month is the White Birch which is an ideal, medium sized garden tree to mark any special occasion.
 At Horkans we can help you select the right garden tree for that special occasion.
 We even have trees that will flower each year on a specific date to help you mark that memory for ever.

 - Add some winter cheer to your garden.
 Winter flowering shrubs including Autumn Flowering Cherries, Mahonia Charity, Viburnum Eve Price, Christmas Roses and Witch Hazel can all be planted this month.
 They will add some much needed colour to your garden during the winter and spring months.